Slid61/Plant-Restoration-Data/README.md

 The analysis of data from a medium-scale ecological restoration project in Colombia.
+Available at https://github.com/Slid61/Plant-Restoration-Data

 The jupyter notebook contains detailed comments explaining what I've done, including a full analysis of the results at the end.